- Beginning in 2017, Major League Soccer has enacted a strict NO BACKPACK policy for all club venues.

-In conjunction with the recently announced elevated security standards across all 20 Major League Soccer venues, the Chicago Fire have begun security screening of ALL FANS entering Toyota Park effective May 21, 2016.
+In conjunction with all 22 Major League Soccer venues, the Chicago Fire will continue to conduct security screening of ALL FANS entering Toyota Park.

 This enhanced security screening is conducted via hand-held metal detectors at all gates to the stadium.
 The club is making every effort to ensure our entry process remains as efficient as possible.

-As both fans and security personnel adjust to this new process, lines to enter the stadium will be longer than you’ve experienced in the past.
+As both fans and security personnel continue to adjust to this process, lines to enter the stadium may be longer than you’ve experienced in the past.
 Therefore, we recommend that all fans allow extra time for stadium entry.
-All stadium gates open 60 minutes prior to kickoff.

 Please review a list of frequently asked questions below to help you save time during the screening process.
 Also, visit Chicago-Fire.com/matchday for additional information on prohibited and permitted items lists.